thejayhaykid/my-advanced-blog/src/resources/resume/index.md

 ### Daugherty Business Solutions, Columbus, OH / 2021 - Present

 - One of the first 15 consultants hired by Daugherty's new [Columbus](https://www.daugherty.com/columbus/) branch.
-[Daugherty](https://www.daugherty.com/) is a respected software consulting firm with multiple branches based out of St. Louis, MO and primarily servicing Fortune 500 companies.
+[Daugherty](https://www.daugherty.com/) is a respected software consulting firm with multiple branches based out of St. Louis, MO and primarily servicing Fortune 500 companies
-- Worked on a Full-stack modernization project to migrate a Mainframe application with a basic web frontend to become a Spring Boot backend/React frontend application for the Customer Care line of business.
+- Worked on a Full-stack modernization project to migrate a Mainframe application with a basic web frontend to become a Spring Boot backend/React frontend application for the Customer Care line of business

 ## Senior Developer